The-going/evlproject/content/dovetail/pipeline/porting/timer.md

 With this proxy in place, any out-of-band code can gain control over the timer hardware for carrying out its own timing duties.
-In the same move, it is required to honor the timing requests received from the in-band timer core (i.e. hrtimers) since the latter won't be able to program timer events directly into the hardware while the proxy is active.
+In the same move, it is required to honor the timing requests received from the in-band timer layer (i.e. hrtimers) since the latter won't be able to program timer events directly into the hardware while the proxy is active.